keeps/roda/documentation/Developers_Guide.md

 # Developers guide

-This is a quick and durty guide on how to start coding on RODA.
+This is a quick and dirty guide on how to start coding on RODA.

 ## Get the source code